Fisheries Management Under 1982 UNCLOS

 - preservation of the marine environment

 Natural resources outside the continental shelf are subject to the common heritage of humankind and administered by the International Seabed Authority.
-There are some high seas activities of fishing that have multiple fisheries commissions regulating the taking of fish in particular regions.
+Some high-seas fishing activities have multiple fisheries commissions regulating the taking of fish in particular regions.

 The 1995 Fish Stocks Agreement